Ago3/ago3.github.io/index.md

 ### Slack Workspace for Hate Speech Researchers

-I created a Slack workspace open to researchers from any instituition (academia _and_ industry) working on hate speech.
+I created a Slack workspace open to researchers from any instituition (academia _and_ industry) working on the detection of hate speech and other online harms.

 Interested in joining?
 Fill out [this](https://forms.gle/jWq4ReGN9uJtpHaN7) form.